sumandeb003/HTInjection/README.md

 end
 ```

 3. **Power-of-Two Delay:** A delay is introduced only when the data is a power of two.
-This can be useful to see how your system responds to specific data patterns.

 *Modification*:
   - Check if data is a power of two.